 As Tony often says, where focus goes, energy flows.
 When you focus on strategic innovation while managing a business, your products or services will never become outdated and you will protect your company from disruption.

 Schedule regular strategy sessions with your management team to discuss new technology, creating or changing buyer personas and other plans that will keep you on the cutting edge of your industry.
 Encourage your team to innovate by listening to all of their ideas with respect and an open mind and soliciting feedback and input from all levels of your organization.

 The day-to-day concerns for how to manage a small business may differ from large corporations, but you can always operate with a growth mindset.
 Leaders with growth mindsets believe that they have the ability to learn new things.
 They seize opportunities to develop their skills, feed their minds with new knowledge and have a deep belief in the abilities.

 Whether you plan to grow your business to multiple locations or create a profitable small company you can eventually pass on to your children, success starts with believing that you can learn how to manage a business.

 A certain amount of flexibility is essential to innovation.
 But everyone needs to be on the same page when it comes to time management.
 Use Tony’s Rapid Planning Method (RPM) to shift managers’ focus to what really matters.
 “Where focus goes, energy flows,” so make sure the focus is in the right place.

-3. Provide support
+5. Provide support

 Professional development, the latest tools and proper training are crucial.
 While you don’t need to be available 24/7, being accessible to your team when they have questions or concerns is an important part of how to manage a business.

 There are hundreds of tips on how to manage your business successfully and deciding which ones to implement is based on your unique situation.
-None of these tips will work, though, if you don’t follow this one guideline: keep your ego in check and listen to your team as well as others – such as mentors or business coaches – who you trust.
+None of these tips will work if you don’t follow this one guideline: keep your ego in check and listen to your team as well as others – such as mentors or business coaches – who you trust.